- New transit hub and related improvements to link six subway stations and 10 subway lines in lower Manhattan.

 New York City’s subways were built privately in the early 20th century and easy transfer between them was not a goal of the system.
 Later, when the city took over their operation, underground station connections were created, in some cases via confusing routes that created pedestrian bottlenecks and train delays.

-Arup is lead consultant for the $888m Fulton Center project, providing overall planning and project management, engineering and risk advice to MTA New York City Transit.
-When completed, the project will provide easy access and transfers between 12 subway lines and six stations, including those serving the World Trade Center site.
+Arup was lead consultant for the $1.4bn Fulton Center project, providing overall planning and project management, engineering and risk advice to MTA New York City Transit.
+Fulton Center now provides easy access and transfers between 10 subway lines and six stations, including those serving the World Trade Center site.

-The overall work involves a number of distinct sub-projects: construction of the main transit centre building, rehabilitation of four existing stations, construction of an underground pedestrian concourse and connections to two other stations.
-There will also be improved street-level access to the subway, including new entrances in the historic 19th Century Corbin building, which is being restored.
+The overall work involved a number of distinct sub-projects: construction of the main transit centre building, rehabilitation of four existing stations, construction of an underground pedestrian concourse and connections to two other stations.
+Street-level access to the subway was also improved through new entrances in the historic 19th Century Corbin building, which was restored.